-Note: The following configuration options can only be used with libprelude 0.9.
-The should be placed the [Misc] section of the configuration file, if you use them.
+Note: The following configuration options can only be used.
+They should be placed the [Misc] section of the configuration file, if you use them.
 The 'PreludeMapTo...' options do not affect in any way whether a message is reported by samhain to the prelude manager (for this there is 'PreludeSeverity' in the [Log] section); they only affect the 'Impact severity' shown on the prelude side.